johnzastrow/phpblog/hugo-export/posts/2008-07-05-optimize-all-tables-in-a-database-part-2.md

 ---
-title: Optimize all tables in a database, Part 2
+ #  Optimize all tables in a database, Part 2
 categories:
   - Database